A Month of Facebook Post Ideas for a Kick Ass Page

 Lay out your essential tools on a counter or clean concrete floor or ask a great customer if you can take a photo in their space, and don’t worry if you don’t have access to a professional camera.
 The camera on a newer smartphone will work just fine (if no one in your office owns a fancy smartphone, you likely know someone who does), just make sure you take a landscape shot (a horizontal shot, rather than a portrait/vertical shot.
 Or, you can make like Jobber and put together a graphic of some sort (see the tools section below for more info on putting together graphics in Canva).

-We’ve put together 8 ideas to get you started, the plan being that you’ll post twice a week for a total of 8 posts.
 If posting twice a week seems intimidating, then knock it back to 1 post per week and make this guide last you a couple of months.
 The key is consistency.

 We also suggest that you include an image with each of your posts, and we’ve gathered some great real life examples from Jobber customers running solid Facebook pages (visit them for more inspiration!).
 Posting images is proven to capture people’s attention better than text alone, so putting in the time to pair up a post is definitely worth the effort.
 If you don’t have your own photos, see the ‘tools’ section below for some image sourcing ideas.